rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-------+------+--------------+-----------+
 ```

 7. Return a list of products (id and name) along with the number of times it has been shipped, the total amount of all shipments, and the total value of all shipments.
 Only consider shipments after `September 1st, 2021`, and only show products if they have been shipped at least three times and have a `totalValueShipped > $110`.
-Order by `totalAmountShipped` ascending.
+Order by `totalAmountShipped` ascending then product id ascending.

 #### Output:
 ```